 Nike and Jordan Brand have never shied away from pushing the limits.
-Some of their sneakers look like they walked straight out of a sci-fi movie, blending futuristic design with tech that actually performs.
-Ever since Back to the Future gave us a glimpse of self-lacing Nikes, the brands have been testing what’s possible—think bold shapes, unexpected materials, and sneakers that feel like mini spacecraft for your feet.
+Heck, some of the Nike sneakers look like they walked straight out of a sci-fi movie, blending futuristic design with tech that actually performs.
+Ever since Back to the Future gave us a glimpse of self-lacing Nikes, the brands have been testing whatโs possibleโthink bold shapes, unexpected materials, and sneakers that feel like mini spacecraft for your feet.
 Sneakerheads have lapped it up, chasing the next experiment.
-But sometimes, the line between “future” and “weird” blurs.
+But sometimes, the line between โfutureโ and โweirdโ blurs.
 How much tech is too much, and at what point does a sneaker stop being wearable?
+Here is a list of Nike and Jordan’s most futuristic sneakers.

 Jordan Apex-Utility